pallets/click/docs/bashcomplete.rst

 What it Completes
 -----------------

-Generally, the Bash completion support will complete subcommands and parameters.
+By default, the Bash completion support will complete subcommands and parameters.
 Subcommands are always listed whereas parameters only if at least a dash has been provided.
 Example::